monsterkrampe/crystal/concepts/while-loops/introduction.md

 ### Infinite loops

-A common error with while loops is getting into an "infinite" loop: a loop that never exits.
+A common error with while loops is entering an "infinite loop," which never exits.
-The condition of an infinite loop _never_ evaluates to a falsey value.
+An infinite loop can be caused by a condition _never_ evaluates to truthy or falsey.
 This is often due to programmer error; for example, forgetting to increment the loop variable.
-But sometimes an infinite loop is the clearest way to implement the logic of the program.
+But sometimes, an infinite loop is the clearest way to implement the logic of the program.
-Or it is truly necessary to loop forever; for example, an HTTP server waits for an incoming connection, handles it, then waits for the next connection.
+Or it is vital to loop forever; for example, an HTTP server waits for an incoming connection, handles it, and then waits for the next connection.

 ## Break